munificent/craftinginterpreters/book/chunks-of-bytecode.md

 * Constant-time indexed element lookup.
 * Constant-time appending to the end of the array.

-Those perks are exactly what Java's ArrayList is a dynamic array under the hood and why we used it all the time in jlox.
+Those perks are exactly why Java's ArrayList is a dynamic array under the hood and why we used it all the time in jlox.
 Now that we're in C, we get to roll our own.
 If you're rusty on them, the idea is pretty simple.
 In addition to the array itself, we keep track of two numbers -- how many elements in the array are